programminghistorian/jekyll/en/lessons/intro-to-beautiful-soup.md

 {% include figure.html filename="https://imgs.xkcd.com/comics/sandwich.png" caption="The power of sudo: 'Sandwich' by XKCD" %}

-Additionally, you will need to install a "parser" for interpretting the HTML.
+Additionally, you will need to install a "parser" for interpreting the HTML.
 To do so, run in the terminal:

 ```
 pip install lxml